nativesintech/nit-conf-2020-speaker-pack/README.md

 ### Streamlabs

-[Streamlabs](https://streamlabs.com/) is a live streaming software for Windows that is built on top of with OBS.
+[Streamlabs](https://streamlabs.com/) is a live streaming software for Windows that is built on top of OBS.
 It also allows you to record and save your stream.

 To download Streamlabs OBS, please visit https://streamlabs.com/slobs/download.
 When you run SLOBS the first time it should run a wizard.
 If prompted, check the resolution is at least 1080p and that you're optimizing for recording quality, not streaming speed.